sqwok/web-theme-js/README.md

 ```

 For example:
-to change the background the core colors of the site:
+to change only the core colors of the site:
 ```
   '--color-background': 'blue',
   '--color-border': 'hsl(220deg 50% 10%)',